aitor1717/res_domus/README.md

 The app builds and maintains a database, parses receipts, feeds a dashboard, and provides insights.
 The core queries are deterministic; the thresholds are stochastic.
 The warehouse manager writes queries per question but uses a fixed table allow-list and a read-only connection.

-The app reads photos of grocery receipts.
-It checks each price against your own purchase history, flags unusual prices, and estimates how many days of stock you have left, based on how often you buy each canonical item.
+It reads photos of grocery receipts, checks each price against purchase history, flags unusual prices, and estimates how many days of stock are left for canonical items.
 It also includes a warehouse manager.
 AI assistance is broadly and rightfully disliked.
 A lot of work has been put into making this assistant not terrible.
-Feedback is much appreciated regarding this.
+Feedback is much appreciated.

 ![dashboard](docs/screenshots/dashboard.png)